 - Light chemical peels help improve skin texture, blackheads and whiteheads, decrease mild dyspigmentation & increase absorption of your topical treatments.

 - Blue/Red Spectrum Light Therapy consists of a concentrated visible light that kills bacteria and decreases inflammation/redness.
-At times, ALA (a topical solution) may be applied prior to the light therapy exposure in order to enhance light penetration and target oil glands.
+For more serious acne, ALA (a topical solution) may be applied prior to the light therapy exposure in order to enhance light penetration and target oil glands.
+This is called photodynamic therapy and can achieve clearance in 1-3 sessions monthly.

-- Laser- Variable lasers may also decrease inflammation and improve certain post-acne redness.
-Other lasers may improve the appearance of acne scars and pigmentation
+- Laser- IPL and laser may also decrease inflammation and improve certain post-acne redness.
+Co2 laser or microneedling with PRP may improve the appearance of acne scars and pigmentation.

 - Extractions- made famous by “pimple-poppers”, blackheads and whiteheads can be drained to remove debris.